getlago/lago-docs/docs/integrations/01_payments/adyen.md

 The Live Prefix and HMAC Signature fields are optional and may not be required depending on your use case.
 :::

+## Setting up Adyen's Payments Auto Capture
+To enable automatic payment capture in your Adyen account, ensure that you have configured the account settings accordingly.
+Automatic payment capture allows for immediate processing without manual intervention.
+Refer to Adyen's documentation for instructions on [setting up auto capture](https://docs.adyen.com/online-payments/capture#automatic-capture).

 ## Setting up Adyen Webhook for Listening to Important Events
 **This step is crucial and mandatory** for Lago to receive and process messages from Adyen, enabling functionalities such as customer creation/update, payment processing, and refunds.
 To configure Adyen webhook and establish communication with Lago, follow the steps below: